-Joseph Pugh is a business and patent attorney who has practiced law for over 20 years.
+Joseph Pugh is an attorney who has practiced law for over 20 years.
 Prior to becoming an attorney, he worked as a project engineer.
 In addition to his law degree, Joe has an undergraduate degree in electrical engineering and an MBA.
-Joe and his wife have two daughters.
-Now that they are in college, Joe is able to spend time on non-legal activities that directly or indirectly help others.
+Having retired from the full-time practice of law in for-profit arenas, Joe has spent time on legal and non-legal activities that directly or indirectly help others.
 In addition to serving on the VOA Oregon board, some of these activities have included tutoring adults who want to earn their high school equivalency certificates, serving as a volunteer mediator for neighbors having disputes, and serving on a steering committee to establish a law firm to provide civil legal services for survivors of domestic violence.
-Beyond that, Joe enjoys being at home, exercising, visiting his daughters, and spending time with his wife.
+Beyond that, Joe enjoys being at home, doing work around the house, exercising, visiting his daughters, and spending time with his wife.

 Greg Rickman, Director